ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/network-interaction.md

 }
 ```

-In the above example the resource `greeting/[string name]` in `clinetObj` is accessed with the call syntax `->/`.
+In the above example, the `greeting/[string name]` resource in `clinetObj` is accessed with the `->/` call syntax.
 This notation signifies that it is a resource access action on a client object.

-Resource access path segments `greeting/James` after `->/` specifies the target resource to access on `clinetObj`.
-The default resource method name will be`get` if not specified in the client resource access action.
+The `greeting/James` resource access path segments after `->/` specify the target resource to access on the `clinetObj`.
+The default resource method name will be`get` if it is not specified in the client resource access action.

-Resource access action can specify the query parameters as arguments.
+The resource access action can specify the query parameters as arguments.

 ```ballerina
 import ballerina/io;